-I’m an experienced Psychodynamic Counselling Therapist working in private practice in Hemel Hempstead, Hertfordshire.
-I draw on psychoanalytic, integrative and relational approaches to therapy, but believe that while theories are important, each person’s situation is also unique.
+I’m a Registered Member of the MBACP, and an experienced Psychodynamic Counselling Therapist working in Hemel Hempstead, Hertfordshire.
+I draw on Psychoanalytic, Integrative and Relational approaches to counselling therapy.

 Training, qualifications & experience

-I trained at The University of Hertfordshire between 2008 to 2012 including a Foundation Year and completing a two year course in Psychodynamic Theory.
+I’m a fully qualified counsellor.
+Having trained at The University of Hertfordshire between 2008 to 2012, I completed a diploma course in Psychodynamic Theory.

-I then took independent training until 2014 where I completed a further two years Diploma in Psychodynamic Theory and Practice at The Counselling Foundation in St. Albans.
+I then followed independent training until 2014, when I went on and successfully achieved a two year Diploma in Psychodynamic Theory and Practice at The Counselling Foundation in St. Albans.

 I also have a B.A.
 (Hons) Degree in Design and Applied Arts (1998).